TJUsym/Advanced_CV_Homework/README.md

   archivePrefix={arXiv},
   primaryClass={cs.CV}
   }

-@inproceedings{xia2018dota,
-  title={DOTA: A large-scale dataset for object detection in aerial images}, author={Xia, Gui-Song and Bai, Xiang and Ding, Jian and Zhu, Zhen and Belongie, Serge and Luo, Jiebo and Datcu, Mihai and Pelillo, Marcello and Zhang, Liangpei}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, pages={3974--3983}, year={2018}
-}

 @InProceedings{Ding_2019_CVPR,
   author = {Ding, Jian and Xue, Nan and Long, Yang and Xia, Gui-Song and Lu, Qikai},